verklegarden/schnorr-on-evm/ERC.md

-# EIP-XXXX A Schnorr Signature Scheme for Ethereum
+# ERC-XXXX A Schnorr Signature Scheme for Ethereum

 This document specifies an EVM-efficient Schnorr signature scheme over the secp256k1 elliptic curve in combination with the keccak256 hash function.